kishansagathiya/personal-site/content/posts/tech-recruiting.md

 internet and reading articles.
 If you have written softwares before, that definitely is a positive indication, but there is no telling how long you will take to learn things in this new organization.
-So, clearly what you can show on paper is not good enough to figure out if you can write good software, but neigher is interviewing you for a bunch of hours.
+So, clearly what you can show on paper is not good enough to figure out if you can write good software, but neither is interviewing you for a bunch of hours.
 Thus making it a very interesting problem.